 NASA Astrobiology Involvement

 Mars 2020 is the next step in NASA’s robotic exploration of Mars, a primary target of astrobiology research in the Solar System, and will build on the accomplishments of MSL.
 Many researchers supported by elements of the Astrobiology Program are involved in the design and development of the Mars 2020 mission and its scientific goals.

-The Astrobiology Program also funds the development of instruments that could be included on the Mars 2020 mission.
+The Astrobiology Program also funded the development of instruments included on the Mars 2020 mission.